ElmarOdz/CON-STRUCT/README.md

 Inorder to execute this project, we shall implement and use the following;

-- Front-end: HTML, CSS, JavaScript, Bootstrap, jQuery, React
+- Front-end: HTML, CSS, JavaScript, jQuery, React
-- Back-end: Node.js, Express.js
-- Database: Firebase
+- Back-end: Firebase Database

 These technologies were chosen because it will be quick and easy to develop the app seamlessly and smoothly.
 It is also;